 But traveling with baby has it’s own set of challenges and it can definitely feel overwhelming to maneuver your way through an airport with baby in tow.
 It might be even more stressful to enjoy yourself on a vacation while you’re pregnant.
 Traveling in itself can be stressful from packing an organized bag with everything you need to the entertainment for the journey ahead.
 There’s no need to put your big vacation plans on hold just because you have a tiny passenger this year.
 A little extra planning can make a huge difference when it comes to traveling with your new baby, while pregnant and even breastfeeding/pumping when your baby is back home.

 So I can still go on a vacation?

 Pregnancy, postnatal and breastfeeding are incredible experiences and shouldn’t come in the way of doing things for you and taking care of your emotional and physical health.
 If it’s anyone that needs a good vacation, it’s a new mother or a mom to be.

-Hint* hint* at anyone who hasn’t gotten their Mother’s Day gift yet, we’ll take a vacation.
+Hint* hint* at anyone who’ birthday is coming up, we’ll take a vacation.